needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsProfiles.md

 ## Profile variable syntax

 All variables are of type "string".
 You can type in a fixed path or value.
-You can also use two syntax designators to derive the all or part of a variable's value from static properties or other variables:
+You can also use two syntax designations to derive the all or part of a variable's value from static properties or other variables:

 * __Square brackets [ ]__:  Addressables evaluates entries surrounded by square brackets at build time.
 The entries can be other profile variables (such as [BuildTarget]) or code variables (such as [UnityEditor.EditorUserBuildSettings.activeBuildTarget]).
 During a build, as it process your groups, Addressables evaluates the strings inside square brackets and writes the result into the catalog.
 * __Curly brackets { }__: Addressables evaluates entries surrounded by curly brackets at runtime.
 You can use code variables of runtime classes (such as {UnityEngine.AddressableAssets.Addressables.RuntimePath}).